 A. Philip Randolph, ca. 1940

 Asa Philip Randolph (1889-1979), the first president of the Brotherhood of Sleeping Car Porters, was born in Crescent City, Florida, and grew up in Jacksonville.
-The son of a Methodist minister, he attended the City College of New York and later published The Messenger, a radical black magazine.
+The son of a Methodist minister, he attended the City College of New York and later published The Messenger, a political and literary magazine.
 As a result of his efforts, the 1937 contract between the Brotherhood of Sleeping Car Porters and the Pullman Company cut working hours, increased pay, and improved working conditions.
 Randolph was also a major factor in ending discrimination in defense plants and segregation in the U.S. military.

 Brotherhood of Sleeping Car Porters convention in Washington, D.C., 1950s.
 Membership included African-American porters and maids who worked on the railway trains.